 However, take note that credit cards usually have higher interest rates.
 Even so, both funding products are convenient to apply online.

 Although a travel loan may make your dream travel to happen much sooner, keep in mind that it is always wiser to wait and budget until you can manage to pay for your travel with savings.
+You may want to consult a Philadelphia bankruptcy lawyer about your finances before taking out any big loans.
 Consider saving a few dollars every month into a dedicated travel savings account.

 Remember that if it is purely a trip for leisure, you would have so much fun and peace of mind when you know where you want to go, what things you want to do, and save up for it.
 Also, you will not be feeling guilty every time you spend money on your travel or use your credit card.